 SHARE

 I hope you had fun seeing some of the junk transformed into a kitchen island cart (aka Trashure).
-I sure had a blast creating!
-Do pin and share to inspire others to give it DIY a try too.
+Likewise, pin and share to inspire others to give it DIY a try too.

 Patty says